Stone Island Logo

 In 2008, the Stone Island logo underwent a rebranding that introduced minimalist sophistication and refinement to its identity.
 The main features became more restrained while retaining modern graphics, emphasizing the brand’s elegance.
 The new version included only two elements: the central compass star, focusing on symmetry, and the brand’s text name.

-The compass star, often referred to as the wind rose, was the key symbol of the logo and embodied the brand’s philosophy.
+The compass star, often called the wind rose, was the key symbol of the logo and embodied the brand’s philosophy.
 This element symbolizes exploration, adventure, and innovation.
 The lines of the star were drawn with high precision, creating a sense of harmony and perfection.
 The central symbol reflected the brand’s core idea: the products are made for those ready to explore new horizons in fashion and life.
-The green color of the star was associated with nature, sustainability, and strength, emphasizing the durability and reliability of the brand’s clothing.
+The star’s green color was associated with nature, sustainability, and strength, emphasizing the durability and reliability of the brand’s clothing.

 The color palette, featuring white and green tones, underscored the brand’s high status and prestige.
 The green symbolized harmony with nature and aligned with the company’s commitment to durability and sustainability, especially for products often used in extreme conditions.
 The white background and the green symbol created an elegant and calming visual effect.